Murphdog405/Pokemon_GBC_Celebrations/README.md

 - Pikachu and Raichu can learn SURF through HM, just like in Yellow version
 -  PROF. OAK gives you 5 POKÉBALLS when you receive the POKÉDEX.
 - TM names in BAG and MART (TM24 it says TM24 THNDRBLT)
-- 20 item bag space still (Port PC)
+- 60 item bag space/ CrysAudio has 20 item bag space but (Port PC)
 - Auto HM use (eg: surf, just touch the water and say YES)
 - Deletable HM's - Sort Items in BAG
 - OAK Battle post game - Message when PC is full